phillwatson/one-stop/user-service/README.md

 ## Authentication
 ### Access and Refresh Tokens
-Upon successful authentication, each response to the client will contain an access and refresh token; passed cookies.
+Upon successful authentication, each response to the client will contain an access and refresh token; passed as cookies.
 The client is not able to read these cookies, but they will be returned on each request.

 The refresh token will only be returned to the token refresh endpoint.

 #### Token Security
-In addition to marking the cookies as `Same-Site=Strict`, `Secure=true` and `Http-Only=true`, the tokens with the cookies are signed using "rotating" Private Keys; and carry the Private Key ID in the header claim "kid".
+In addition to marking the cookies as `Same-Site=Strict`, `Secure=true` and `Http-Only=true`, the tokens within the cookies are signed using "rotating" Private Keys; and carry the Private Key ID in the header claim "kid".

 The number of Private Keys and the frequency at which they are renewed are